 The barristers of Level Twenty Seven Chambers have been involved in many of the major native title cases since the seminal Wik decision in 1996 (in which two members of Chambers appeared).
-Our barristers are able to combine their extensive knowledge of native title and cultural heritage law with their commercial expertise and practical focus across a broad range of disciplines, including oil and gas, infrastructure projects, commercial and residential property and corporate governance.
+Our barristers are able to combine their extensive knowledge of native title and cultural heritage law with their commercial expertise and practical focus across a broad range of disciplines, including oil and gas, building & infrastructure projects, commercial equity and residential property and corporate governance.
 This gives our members a unique understanding of:

 - the requirements and commercial drivers of clients operating in, or interacting with, this area of law;